 UTO Board Secretary and Chair, Education and Training Committee, Birdie Blake-Reid (Diocese of Long Island) is a lifelong member of St. Augustine’s Episcopal Church, in Brooklyn, New York.
 She has served as Warden, President of the Episcopal Church Women (ECW), Lector, Chancel Choir member and Superintendent of Sunday School.
 Through her work in the church, community and professional organizations, Ms. Reid has a proven track record of endorsing change that unifies, heals, educates, reconciles and works toward unity throughout our beloved community.
 She has organized and presented at numerous leadership conferences at parishes and the wider church.
 Ms. Reid served as the Brooklyn Archdeaconry ECW President, member of the Diocesan ECW Board, alternate to the Province II Representative National ECW Board, timekeeper at the 2012 General Convention, UTO Province II Board Representative and currently serves as the UTO Board Secretary.
 Ms. Reid is a retired administrator after thirty-five distinguished years in education in the New York City Public School System.

-Cathy Tyndall Boyd
+The Rev. Cathy Tyndall Boyd

 [After writing this, Cathy Boyd accepted a call from outside the Diocese of Texas.
 She is now rector of St. Martin's Episcopal Church in Williamsburg, Virginia.]